visit our sponsor

 Which are the main of Murano glass production objects

-There are several techniques by which the glass makers today produce their precious objects, depending on the type of glass to be realised: Murrina glass, glass plates and glassware, glass chandeliers, blown glass...
+There are several techniques by which the glassmakers today produce their precious objects, depending on the type of glass to be realized: Murrina glass, glass plates, and glassware, glass chandeliers, blown glass…

-The invention of glass blowing dates back to the first century BC on eastern shores of the Mediterranean Sea, and remains the most important event of the entire glassmaking history.
+The invention of glass blowing dates back to the first century BC on eastern shores of the Mediterranean Sea and remains the most important event of the entire glassmaking history.
 Especially in Venice, blowing constituted the preferred technique used for high-level glassworks.
-Since Middle Ages the Murano masters have developed an extraordinary ability in the hot modelling, inventing new techniques and introducing forms of remarkable elegance and refinement.
-Among the techniques, the most important is watermark: the "retortoli" or the sixteenth century "reticello", creating the effect of a delicate lace inside of the glass wall.
+Since the Middle Ages, the Murano masters have developed an extraordinary ability in the hot modeling, inventing new techniques and introducing forms of remarkable elegance and refinement.
+Among the techniques, the most important is watermark: the “retortoli” or the sixteenth-century “reticello”, creating the effect of a delicate lace inside of the glass wall.

-It is preferably made on colourless or slightly coloured crystal with two modes: "graffito a punta di diamante" or "incisione a Rotina".
+It is preferably made on the colorless or slightly colored crystal with two modes: “graffito a punta di diamante” or “incisione a Rotina”.
 The first consists of a decorative light scratch, the latter is deeper and made with a small metal wheel.

 Murano beads (Perle Vitree)

 An ancient technique prior to blowing, recovered in the nineteenth century, after almost two thousand years of disuse.
-It is the longest and most complex technique, consisting in the fusion in the oven heat of monochromatic tiles or sections of canes of polychrome glass according to a planned design, so as to obtain a coloured vitreous tissue.
+It is the longest and most complex technique, consisting of the fusion in the oven heat of monochromatic tiles or sections of canes of polychrome glass according to a planned design, so as to obtain a colored vitreous tissue.

-The technical difficulties related to the modelling of heavy masses of molten glass have been addressed since the thirties of the past century.
-Today, the sculptural art movement some of the most respected master of Murano belong to, occupies a key position in the field of glass production.
+The technical difficulties related to the modeling of heavy masses of molten glass have been addressed since the thirties of the past century.
+Today, the sculptural art movement some of the most respected masters of Murano belong to, occupies a key position in the field of glass production.

 Since Middle Ages tableware is a typical product of the Murano glassworks.
-Currently the most known designers cooperate with the glassmakers for the realisation of contemporary creations.
+Currently, the most known designers cooperate with the glassmakers for the realization of contemporary creations.

 Enamel decoration (Decorazione a smalto)